-The Customer Service Complaints Manager has the discretion to decide whether a complaint falls within the scope of this complaints policy and procedure and may decide that a concern/complaint or representation can best be dealt with using a different route, i.e. mediation, appeals, and other departmental related processes etc.
+The Complaints Service Manager has the discretion to decide whether a complaint falls within the scope of this complaints policy and procedure and may decide that a concern/complaint or representation can best be dealt with using a different route, i.e. mediation, restorative meeting, appeals, and other departmental related processes etc.

 The customer will be kept informed of what is happening to their complaint.

 Stage 1 complaints are considered at an operational level, with an open definition of a complaint: "when customers do not feel they have received a satisfactory response to an expression of dissatisfaction about an action or lack of action by the County Council and when they wish to progress this to a formal complaint".

 It should be possible for most complaints to be resolved at this level.
 It remains at the discretion of the complaints service manager and complaints case manager to escalate a complaint straight to Stage 2 if the situation requires it.